Harsh2126/ToDo-List-1/README.md

-Description--------------
-This is a simple and modern To-Do List web application built with HTML, CSS (with Bootstrap for layout), and JavaScript.
-It allows users to add, mark as done, sort, and delete tasks.
-The UI is responsive and visually appealing, featuring a glassmorphism effect and Font Awesome icons.

 # To-Do List Web App

 A simple, modern, and responsive To-Do List application built with HTML, CSS (Bootstrap), and JavaScript.